mahmoudkasaji/Arabic-VoC/replit.md

-# Arabic Voice of Customer Platform
+# Voice of Customer Platform

 ## Overview

-An Arabic-first multi-channel feedback processing platform built with Flask and SQLAlchemy.
+A multi-channel feedback processing platform with Arabic language support, built with Flask and SQLAlchemy.
 The system collects customer feedback from various channels, processes Arabic text using AI-powered analysis, provides real-time analytics and insights, and includes a comprehensive survey delivery system.
 The platform enables creating web-hosted surveys and distributing them via email, SMS, WhatsApp, and QR codes through a streamlined 3-step process.

 ## System Architecture